nikhil21268/Random-Walk-using-Markov-Chains/README.md

 # Markov Chain and 1-D Random Walk

 ## Markov Chain Analysis
-This README provides an analysis of a paper that studies the writing process in four stages: read (r), write (w), e-mail (e), and surf (s).
+This README provides an analysis of an assignment that studies the writing process in four stages: read (r), write (w), e-mail (e), and surf (s).
 The process is modeled as a finite state discrete time Markov chain.

 ## Instructions